Last Updated on

 I have made up for lost time, and I now use several credit cards both when I travel and when I’m at home.

 Chase Sapphire Reserve

-This is one of the best travel credit card on the market right now.
+This is one of the best travel credit cards on the market right now.
 In addition to getting 3 points per dollar spent on travel (excluding the $300 travel credit), you get a bunch of other perks as well which easily make up for the annual fee on the card.
 The annual fee is $450, but $300 of that is credited towards travel purchases.
-You will also get 50,000 points upon sign up after spending $4,000 on purchases in the first three months.
+You will also get 50,000 points upon signing up after spending $4,000 on purchases in the first three months.
 As with all the credit cards I use, there are no foreign transaction fees.